On this page:

 3 |

 This course examines tourism trends that impact travellers and how the industry handles constant technology change.
 The visitor economy and customization of special-interest tourism activities will be considered while exploring destinations around the globe.
-Investigating environmental, cultural and sustainable tourism opportunities will help reinforce the course content.
+Investigating opportunities within environmental, cultural and sustainable tourism will help to reinforce the course content.
 Pre-requisites:

 |